inmanta/inmanta-core/docs/language.rst

 additional constraint.
 A typedef statement starts with the ``typedef`` keyword, followed by a name that identifies the type.
 This name should start with a lowercase character and is followed by uppercase and lowercase characters, numbers, a dash and an underscore.
 After name an expression follows which is started by the ``matching`` keyword.
-The expression is either an Impera expression or a regular expression.
+The expression is either an Inmanta expression or a regular expression.
 A regular expression is demarcated with slashes.

-Impera expressions can use logical operators such as greater than, smaller than, equality and inclusions together with logical operators.
+Inmanta expressions can use logical operators such as greater than, smaller than, equality and inclusions together with logical operators.
 The keyword ``self`` refers to the value that is assigned to a variable of the constrained type.